crwilcox/chriswilcoxracing.github.io/_posts/2022-07-12-WMRRA Round 4.md

 ## Sunday Qualifying
 I got up Sunday morning hoping to repeat my qualifying performance from Saturday.
-I managed to set laps about in line with my race pace which is amazing for me.
+I managed to set laps about in line with my race pace, a 1:31.484, which is amazing for me.
 This secured me a 6th place grid position for the race.
 Second row start, on a good line.
 I'll take it.